django/channels/docs/tutorial/part_2.rst

 of connection.
 If it is a WebSocket connection (**ws://** or **wss://**), the connection will be given to the ``AuthMiddlewareStack``.

-The ``AuthMiddlewareStack`` will populate the connection’s **scope** with a reference to the currently authenticated user, similar to how Django’s ``AuthenticationMiddleware`` populates the **request** object of a view function with the currently authenticated user.
+The ``AuthMiddlewareStack`` will populate the connection's **scope** with a reference to the currently authenticated user, similar to how Django's ``AuthenticationMiddleware`` populates the **request** object of a view function with the currently authenticated user.
 (Scopes will be discussed later in this tutorial.)
 Then the connection will be given to the ``URLRouter``.